 - Puka Dog — Hawaiian-style hot dogs with exotic sauces and condiments.

-- Island Tacos — Casual joint offering local ingredients wrapped in fresh, handmade tortillas.
+- Island Taco — Casual joint offering local ingredients wrapped in fresh, handmade tortillas.

 - Papalani Gelato — Meaning “heavenly” gelato in Hawaiian — plus chocolates and cakes.